Kwity Paye

-Kwity Paye (/ˈkwɪti ˈpeɪ/ KWIT-ee-_-PAY; born November 19, 1998) is a Liberian professional American football defensive end for the Indianapolis Colts of the National Football League (NFL).
-He was born in Guinea as a refugee of the First Liberian Civil War and emigrated to the United States as a baby.
-Paye played college football at Michigan and was drafted by the Colts in the first round of the 2021 NFL Draft.
+Kwity Paye (/ˈkwɪti ˈpeɪ/ KWIT-ee-_-PAY; born 19 November 1998) is a Liberian professional American football defensive end for the Indianapolis Colts of the National Football League (NFL).
+He was born in Guinea as a refugee of the First Liberian Civil War and immigrated to the United States as a baby.
+Paye played college football for the Michigan Wolverines and was selected by the Colts in the first round of the 2021 NFL draft.

-Early years
+Early life

-Paye was born on November 19, 1998, to a Liberian Krahn mother in a refugee camp in Guinea in the aftermath of the First Liberian Civil War.
-Named Kwity after his maternal grandfather, who was killed during the war, his mother brought him and his brother Komotay to Providence, Rhode Island in the United States when he was six months old.
+Paye was born on 19 November 1998, to a Liberian Krahn mother in a refugee camp in Guinea in the aftermath of the First Liberian Civil War.
+His mother named him Kwity after his maternal grandfather, who was killed during the war, and brought him and his brother Komotay to Providence, Rhode Island in the United States when he was six months old.

 He and his brother found an affinity for American football growing up there, with Kwity later attending Bishop Hendricken High School in Warwick, Rhode Island.
 Playing running back and defensive end, he was named Rhode Island's Gatorade Football Player of the Year as a senior in 2016.
 Paye originally committed to play college football at Boston College, but later switched to the University of Michigan.